David Elleray: Career

 He was the referee when Ryan Giggs scored his 'wonder goal' in the 1999 FA Cup semi-final replay against Arsenal at Villa Park, and when David Beckham scored from inside his own half against Wimbledon in 1996.
-Even though he sent off Manchester United's Roy Keane four times, after Elleray retired, in 2003, Keane sent him a letter wishing him well and a signed jersey.
+Even though he sent off Manchester United's Roy Keane four times including the match Keane done the infamous tackle on Alf-Inge Haaland in the Manchester derby in 2001, after Elleray retired, in 2003, Keane sent him a letter wishing him well and a signed jersey.
 In 2024, while working as a pundit in the Stick to Football podcast, Keane along with Gary Neville implied that Elleray's multiple red cards to Keane represented "a class system thing," with Ian Wright concurring: "I got the same vibe."

 In 1999, Elleray received death threats from Manchester United supporters after Liverpool made a comeback which could have prevented their team winning the title.
 He'd awarded Liverpool a dubious penalty and then sent Denis Irwin off for attempting a pass because the player ostensibly had not seen the official's flag.
 Liverpool equalized the game to 2–2.
 Martin Edwards, United's chairman, suggested that a winners' medal be made for Elleray should Arsenal win the league.
 The result however did not impact United's pole position, or their winning the title that season, with Arsenal losing at Leeds a few days later.

 In 2002, he gave then 17 year old Wayne Rooney his first ever red card.
 The same year, Elleray was voted onto the FA Council as representative of independent schools.

 He retired from refereeing at the end of the 2002–03 season.
 His last match was Newcastle United's 1–0 win over Birmingham on 3 May 2003, during which he sent off Blues defender Matthew Upson.